Leadership Effectiveness Equals Organizational Change

-Phenomena such a social media and mobile adaptability have revolutionized business and the effect of this is an ever increasing need for change, and therefore change management.
-The growth in technology also has a secondary effect of increasing the availability and therefore accountability of knowledge.
+Phenomena such a social media and mobile adaptability have revolutionized business and the effect of this is an ever increasing need for change, and therefore, change management.
+The growth in technology also has a secondary effect of increasing the availability and accountability of knowledge.
 Easily accessible information has resulted in unprecedented scrutiny from stockholders and the media.
 Prying eyes and listening ears raise the stakes for failed business endeavors and increase the pressure on struggling executives.

 Managing Change is Tough!

 With the business environment experiencing so much change, organizations must then learn to become comfortable with change as well.
 Therefore, the ability to manage and adapt to organizational change is an essential ability required in the workplace today.

 Managing change is tough, but part of the problem is that there is little agreement on what factors most influence transformational initiatives.
 Ask five executives to name the one factor critical for the success of these programs, and you’ll probably get five different answers.
 That’s because each manager looks at an initiative from his or her viewpoint and, based on personal experience, focuses on different success factors.
 The experts, too, offer different perspectives.
 A recent search on Amazon.com for books on “change and management” turned up 6,153 titles, each with a distinct take on the topic.
 Those ideas have a lot to offer, but taken together, they force companies to tackle many priorities simultaneously, which spreads resources and skills thin.
 Moreover, executives use different approaches in different parts of the organization, which compounds the turmoil that usually accompanies change.